Right buffer sizing matters: some dynamical and statistical studies on Compound TCP: Single bottleneck with heavy-tailed files

-We can immediately observe the relation between the protocol parameters $\alpha$ and $k$, and the network parameters like the buffer size $B$ in ensuring that convergence of the equilibrium point is non-oscillatory. \item{\emph{TCP Reno}.} The condition for TCP Reno is
+The above condition captures the dependence of protocol parameters $\alpha$ and $k$, network parameters like buffer size $B$, and shape parameter $\chi$ in ensuring the non-oscillatory convergence of the solution of \eqref{eq:modela2} to its equilibrium point, for Compound TCP.